 Lubbock State Supported Living Center

-- Items needed include blankets, scarves, gloves, and cologne and perfume sets.
+- Items needed include adult blankets, scarves, gloves, and adult cologne and perfume sets.

 Lufkin State Supported Living Center

-- To donate and access a list of items needed, visit vsclufkin.com.
+- To donate online and access a full list of items needed, visit vsclufkin.com.

 Mexia State Supported Living Center

 - Items needed include men’s wallets, watches and cologne sets.

 - Call Community Relations at 254-562-1300.

 North Texas State Hospital — Wichita Falls and Vernon

 - Monetary donations can be made at ntshvolunteers.org.